rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

   and tweaked or overhalled almost every other particle!
 - A fancy new glow post process effect for Acid/Fire/Electricity, created using wgpu-rs compute shaders
-  - As a precursor to this, they made a PR for pixels that removes the old RenderPass approach in favor of giving the user direct access to wgpu
+  - As a precursor to this, they made a PR to the pixels crate that removes the old RenderPass approach in favor of giving the user direct access to wgpu
-- Made a slick new icon for the game
+- Made a slick new icon and background for the game
-- Created a fancy new background
 - Added a video recording feature using gstreamer-rs and x264enc, and then later removed it (for now)
   - Moving from recording the raw texture generated for pixels